ggstuart/web-application-development/content/responsive-design/responsive-design/slides/browser-share.md

 order: 1
 ---

-Globally, more traffic comes from mobile devices than desktop devices.
+> On the web we cannot predict the size of the users viewport

 ![Mobile devices are increasingly important](./images/devices-20091-20241.png)

+> Globally, more traffic comes from mobile devices than desktop devices.